cdonlan/MSDS6306LiveAssignment10/LiveAssingment10.md

 The data represents one simulated days’ worth of ads during May 2012.
 Each row represents a user.

-The raw data contains the following fields: -Age -Gender (0 = female and 1 = male) -Number of Impressions -Number of Clicks- Whether user was logged in
+The raw data contains the following fields: - Age - Gender (0 = female and 1 = male) - Number of Impressions - Number of Clicks- Whether user was logged in

 Data was downloaded from:
 <http://stat.columbia.edu/~rachel/datasets/nyt1.csv>.